dylanandersen/mineraloil-selenium/README.md

 // do something with that window driver.closeWindow();    // closes the current window and switches focus to the last opened window
 ```

+Note: if this is an iframe and you want to handle elements automatically, see the section below on IFrames

 If you want to manage this yourself, you can use DriverManager.switchto() and then use whatever selenium provides to change window focus.